-California’s power outage mean problems for electric cars
+California’s power outage means problems for electric cars

 SAN FRANCISCO – As more than half a million customers in this area lost power Wednesday amid a series of planned outages aimed at thwarting wildfires, Tesla owners were confronted with another troubling possibility: their cars running out of juice.

-The automaker issued a preemptive over-the-air advisory overnight to many vehicle owners telling them to charge up ahead of the planned outages, which utility Pacific Gas and Electric began rolling out Wednesday to try to lessen the risk of wildfires.
+The automaker issued a preemptive advisory overnight to many vehicle owners, telling them to charge up ahead of the planned outages, which utility Pacific Gas & Electric began rolling out Wednesday to try to lessen the risk of wildfires.

 “A utility company in your area announced they may turn off power in some areas of Northern California beginning October 9 as part of public safety power shut-offs, which may affect power to charging options,” the message read, according to social media posts.
 “We recommend charging your Tesla to 100% today to ensure your drive remains uninterrupted.”